1989 World Series: Game 4

-After Nell Carter sang the National Anthem, Willie Mays (who was initially scheduled to throw out the first pitch on October 17 and was about to be interviewed by ABC's Joe Morgan when the earthquake hit) threw out the ceremonial first pitch.
+After Nell Carter sang the national anthem, Willie Mays (who was initially scheduled to throw out the first pitch on October 17 and was about to be interviewed by ABC's Joe Morgan when the earthquake hit) threw out the ceremonial first pitch.

 The A's led from the first batter of the game on as Rickey Henderson's home run set the tone.
 Kevin Mitchell's homer would bring the Giants closer as they cut an 8–0 deficit to 8–6 in two innings.
 But it would prove to be too little too late for San Francisco as they would lose 9–6.

 This was also Candlestick Park's final World Series game.
 The Giants' four subsequent National League pennants have come since their move to Oracle Park, in 2002, 2010, 2012 and 2014 (with the last three appearances also ending in World Series championships).

-Out of respect for the Loma Prieta earthquake victims, the Oakland Athletics chose not to celebrate their World Series victory with champagne, as is normally customary for the winning team in the World Series.
+Out of respect for the earthquake victims, the Athletics chose not to celebrate their World Series victory with champagne, as is normally customary for the winning team in the World Series.